Philipp Schneider

 He acts as a reviewer for multiple scientific publications related to satellite remote sensing, air quality, and the environment.
 He has given over 200 presentations at international scientific conferences and workshops and has authored dozens of technical reports.

 Philipp has been appointed a member of the Research Council of Norway National Reference Group for Horizon Europe Cluster 4 on Digital, industry and space.
-He is author of 45 peer-reviewed journal publications, with over 5500 citations and an h-index of 26.
+He is author of more than 50 peer-reviewed journal articles, with over 6000 citations and an h-index of 30.

 2024